Advertiser Disclosure

 • Ticker Symbol: ENB.TO

 Enbridge is another popular dividend stock among Canadian investors due to its high yield and consistent dividend growth.
-It is Canada’s largest oil pipeline company by market capitalization, and its Enbridge Canadian Mainline transports about 58% of all Canadian crude oil that is exported to other nations.
+It is Canada’s largest oil pipeline company by market capitalization, and its Enbridge transports about 65% of U.S.-bound Canadian production.
 Enbridge also operates over 38,000 kilometres of natural gas pipelines that span from Canada to the Gulf of Mexico.

 The company’s strong, utility-like cash flows allow it to pay out some of the best dividends in Canada.
 Enbridge has raised its dividend for 28 consecutive years and has provided an annual total shareholder return (TSR) of about 12% since 2002.